cawa-93/vite-electron-builder/README.md

 > [!Important]
 > This project is maintained by developer from Ukraine 🇺🇦
 >
-> I do my best but, due to the ongoing Russia's full-scale invasion of Ukraine, I barely have the energy to support open source projects.
+> I do my best, but due to Russia's ongoing full-scale invasion of Ukraine, I barely have the energy to support open source projects.
 >
 > If my work has been useful to you, please consider [supporting Ukraine](https://stand-with-ukraine.pp.ua/) or [me personally](https://send.monobank.ua/6SmojkkR9i).
 Even your **$1** has an impact!